GfSE/SAF-Specification/viewpoints/System-Requirement-Viewpoint.md

 * What is the range of acceptable system performance, i.e. the critical, top-level performance requirements derived from the operational needs?
 * Which Stakeholder Requirements are addressed by System Requirements?
 ## Presentation
-A System Requirement Table (RVTM) featuring
+A System Requirement Table (RVTM), a tabular format, featuring
-* unique requirement ID, text and attributes
+* unique requirement ID, text, and attributes
-* traceability reference to upstream model elements and requirements
+* traceability reference to Stakeholder Requirements
 * traceability reference to depended requirements on the same abstraction level

 ## Profile Model Reference